haesleinhuepf/bia-bob/README.md

 ![img.png](https://github.com/haesleinhuepf/bia-bob/raw/main/docs/images/banner.png)

-## Disclaimer

-`bia-bob` is a research project aiming at streamlining the design of image analysis workflows.
-Under the hood it uses artificial intelligence / large language models to generate text and code fulfilling the user's requests.
-Users are responsible to verify the generated code according to good scientific practice.
-Some general advice:
-* If you do not understand what a generated code snippet does, ask `%%bob explain this code in detail to a Python beginner:` before executing the code.
-* After Bob generated a data analysis workflow for you, ask `%%bob How could I verify this analysis workflow ?`.
-It is good scientific practice to measure the quality of segmentation results for example, or to measure the difference of automated quantitative measurements, in comparison to manual analysis.
-* If you are not sure if an image analysis workflow is valid, consider asking human experts.
-E.g. reach out via https://image.sc .

 > [!CAUTION]
 > When using the OpenAI, Google Gemini, Anthropic, Github Models or any other endpoint via BiA-Bob, you are bound to the terms of service
 > of the respective companies or organizations.